 Figure 3: Tubulin staining in HeLa cells, analyzed by confocal microscopy using the 544 nm line of the HeNe laser.

 Figure 4 shows the confocal microscopy picture of the Chromeo 546 conjugate with an inset at a greater enlargement.
 The ability to zoom in closely and see the tubulin fibers clearly demonstrates the dye's brightness and low background in immunofluorescent staining.
-This makes Chromeo 546 and its Fluorescent Secondary Antibody Conjugates excellent tools for use in fluorescent microscopy experiments.
+This makes Chromeo 546 an excellent tool for use in fluorescent microscopy experiments.

 Figure 4: Tubulin staining in HeLa cells, analyzed by confocal microscopy using the 544 nm line of the HeNe laser.